Mazic4/MetaStore/README.md

 # MetaStore: Analyzing Deep Learning Meta-Data at Scale

+## 🔔 News
+- **[02/09/2024]** Our code is open-sourced!
+The code repo is still under construction, Please contact zhanghuayi01@gmail.com if you have any questions.

 We support the following methods:
-* Naive: directly compute, store, load and compute on gradients.
+* naive: The naive method that store and compute on full gradient
-* p2p: P2P operator of MetaStore
-* p2b: P2B operator of MetaStore
+* recon: A p2b method that use \<prefix, suffix\> pairs to store/load gradients, but reconstruct gradients in GPU.
+* ted: the method that run with p2p operators in MetaStore
+* half: the method that run with p2b operators in MetaStore

 ## Setup
 The following steps provide the necessary setup to run our codes.